SudharshanShanmugasundaram/Blockchain/README.md

-# Blockchain
-This is an implementation of a general purpose Blockchain.
+This is an implementation of a bsic general purpose Blockchain which can be extended to suffice your imagination.

 # Blockchain
 A blockchain is a growing list of records, called blocks, which are linked using cryptography.Each block contains a cryptographic hash